-Depending on the group your application has been placed in, we may also award a level of priority to your appl cation.
-We use four levels of priority, with Priority A being for those in the most ungent need.
+Depending on the group your application has been placed in, we may also award a level of priority to your application.
+We use four levels of priority, with Priority A being for those in the most urgent need.
 If you have more than one type of housing need you will be awarded an additional level of priority.
 We refer to this as a 'plus' award.
 Our approach is set out in the table below.

-Statutory Homeless Level of Priority Mobility Group (general and transfer applicants) General Applicants Group (not landlord's own tenant) Transfer Applicants Group (with housing need) Transfer Applicants Group (no housing need) No other award required Priority A: Critical Need Priority A +: Critical Need and one or more other need (Priority A to C) Requires a mobility property Critical health and social care, mobility, domestic abuse, harassment, insecure accommodation, leaving institutions or specialist accommodation, overcrowding or below tolerable standard. + award: another of the above or one or more of the B or C awards below.
+Statutory Homeless Level of Priority Mobility Group (general and transfer applicants) General Applicants Group (not landlord's own tenant) Transfer Applicants Group (with housing need) Transfer Applicants Group (no housing need) Priority A: Critical Need Priority A +: Critical Need and one or more other need (Priority A to C) Requires a mobility property Critical health and social care, mobility, domestic abuse, harassment, insecure accommodation, leaving institutions or specialist accommodation, overcrowding or below tolerable standard. + award: another of the above or one or more of the B or C awards below.
 Critical health and social care, domestic abuse, harassment, insecure accommodation, leaving institutions or specialist accommodation, overcrowding or below tolerable standard. + award: another of the above or one or more of the B or C awards below.
 Critical health and social care, domestic abuse, harassment or overcrowding. + award: another of the above or one or more of the B or C awards below.
-No need based award possible Based on date of application Priority B: Urgent need Priority B +: Urgent Need and one or more other need (Priority B or C) Requires a mobility property Urgent health and social care, mobility, social, community or family support harassment, overcr wding un eroccupying or relatic ship bile a use it. + award: another on the all over or one or more of the Clawards below.
-Urgent health and social care, social, community or family support, harassment, ercro amg, unde occupying, rel tion ain breakde wn. ray ard another of he above or one of more of the clawards below.
-Urgent health and social care, social, community or family support, harassment, overcrowding, under- occupying, or relationship breakdown. + award: another of the above or one or more of the C awards below.
+No need based award possible Based on date of application No other award required Priority B: Urgent need Priority B +: Urgent Need and one or more other need (Priority B or C) Requires a mobility property Urgent health and social care, mobility, social, community or family support, harassment, overcrowding, underoccupying or relationship breakdown. + award: another of the above or one or more of the C awards below.
+Urgent health and social care, social, community or family support, harassment, overcrowding, under-occupying, relationship breakdown. + award: another of the above or one or more of the C awards below.
+Urgent health and social care, social, community or family support, harassment, overcrowding, under-occupying, or relationship breakdown. + award: another of the above or one or more of the C awards below.
 Priority C: Moderate need Priority C+: Two or more moderate housing needs Requires a mobility property Moderate health and social care, mobility, social, community or family support, insecure accommodation, leaving institutions or specialist accommodation, overcrowding, under-occupying, take up or stay in employment. + award: another of the above.
 Moderate health and social care, social, community or family support, insecure accommodation, leaving institutions or specialist accommodation, overcrowding, under-occupying, take up or stay in employment. + award: another of the above.
 Moderate health and social care, social, community or family support, overcrowding, under-occupying, take up or stay in employment. + award: another of the above.
 Priority D: No housing need Lives in a property that meets their mobility needs.
 Would need to be rehoused into a mobility property.
 No housing need.
 No housing need.
 (Placed in Transfer with no housing need group)